-His Lifelong Kindergarten project is a tribute to the value of the iterative (design) process – the power of such processes in enabling learning, creativity and innovation to take place.
-He explains this powerful notion in very simple terms, but they resonate across all spectrums, because of their inherent power to foster new thinking.
+His Lifelong Kindergarten project is a tribute to the value of the iterative (design) process – the power of such processes in enabling learning, creativity and innovation.
+He explains this powerful notion in straightforward terms, but they resonate across all spectrums because of their inherent power to foster new thinking.
 Resnick argues that more of life should be like Kindergarten, not in the sense that it’s all primary colours and very basic, but that we should strive to create more working environments, projects and creative spaces open to exploration, discovery and learning as opposed to those fixed mindset-inducing situations where people are measured as opposed to encouraged to grow, as I talk about in my previous post.

 His take on the creative process is very simple, yet powerful:

-- Imagine – open your mind to possibilities, imagine, be creative – if you don’t know how below are some great suggestions by kids who are part of the Computer Clubhouse project in how to come up with great ideas.
+- Imagine – open your mind to possibilities, imagine, and be creative – if you don’t know how, below are some great suggestions by kids who are part of the Computer Clubhouse project on how to come up with great ideas.

 - Create – Based on your ideas, create something!

-- Play with it, try it out, experiment with it, does it work like you intended, why? or why not?
+- Play with it, try it out, experiment with it.
+Does it work as you intended?
+Why? or why not?

-- Share it with others, find out what they think?
+- Share it with others, and find out what they think.

 - Reflect – what does it all mean, the experiences playing with it, sharing it, maybe something can be improved?